 We regularly assess the need for a valuation allowance against our deferred tax assets.
 In making that assessment, we consider both positive and negative evidence related to the likelihood of realization of the deferred tax assets to determine, based on the weight of available evidence, whether it is more likely than not that some or all of the deferred tax assets will not be realized.
+We have maintained a valuation allowance on U.S., U.K. and Ireland net deferred tax assets, as it is more likely than not that some or all of the deferred tax assets will not be realized.

-We continue to monitor and interpret the impact of proposed and enacted global tax legislation, such as the Coronavirus Aid, Relief, and Economic Security Act, and the impact of such legislation on effective tax rate and tax provision thereunder.
+We continue to monitor and interpret the impact of proposed and enacted global tax legislation, such as the Coronavirus Aid, Relief, and Economic Security Act, and the impact of such legislation on the effective tax rate and tax provision thereunder.
+In addition, the Tax Cuts and Jobs Act of 2017 ("Tax Act") provided for significant changes to the U.S. tax system including the mandatory capitalization of Research and Experimentation costs starting in the 2022 tax year.
+The Company is still assessing the impact due to lack of Treasury Regulations, however the legislation is not expected to have an impact on the Company's financial statements due to the net operating losses and full valuation allowances.
 To date, based on the full valuation allowance against our two most significant tax jurisdictions, the United States and Ireland, the impact of global enacted and proposed legislation has not had an impact on the tax provisions of the financial statements.
 We continue to monitor to ensure both our financial results and our related tax disclosures are in compliance with any tax legislation.

-Three and Nine Months Ended October 31, 2021 Summary
+Three Months Ended April 30, 2022 Summary

-For the three months ended October 31, 2021, our total revenue increased to \$226.9 million as compared to \$150.8 million for the three months ended October 31, 2020, primarily driven by an increase in subscription revenue from our Direct Sales Customers.
-Our net loss increased to \$81.3 million for the three months ended October 31, 2021 as compared to \$72.7 million for the three months ended October 31, 2020, driven primarily by higher sales and marketing spend and research and development costs during the three months ended October 31, 2021.
+For the three months ended April 30, 2022, our total revenue increased to \$285.4 million as compared to \$181.6 million for the three months ended April 30, 2021, primarily driven by an increase in subscription revenue from our Direct Sales Customers.
+Our net loss increased to \$77.3 million for the three months ended April 30, 2022 as compared to \$64.0 million for the three months ended April 30, 2021, as improvement in gross profit was offset by higher sales and marketing spend and research and development costs during the three months ended April 30, 2022.